AytekinYaliz/ylz.poc.client-ts/examples/js.md

 ### BUILDING OBJECT ###

 *new* operator: First creates a new empty object.
 Then, calls the Person function with *this* variable is pointing to that empty object.
+At the end, it is like *return*ing that object from the function.
+*Constructor*: A normal function that is used to construct objects.

 ```javascript
 function Person() {